-The project has a contemporary design and considers the educational institution context of the surroundings.
+The design is contemporary in nature and considers the educational institution context of the surroundings.
 The colors and materials include natural tones and textures.
-To address the challenging 862-foot-long narrow site, the project uses two different, but complementary, aesthetics to break up the mass of the building.
+To address the challenging 862-foot-long narrow site, the project used two different but complementary aesthetics to break up the mass of the building.
 The building shifts to a more pedestrian residential aesthetic where townhomes land at grade on the eastern building.
 The western building uses toned-down neutral colors and a more public and commercial sense of place at grade.
 The paseo creates a dynamic outdoor space for seating, activities and public art for both the community and residents.
 To further break down the scale of the length of the building, the façade creates a series of smaller volumes to create more relief from the street.
 The building becomes a series of masses with distinguishable characteristics within each group, both interior and exterior.
-The Specific Plan provides standards supporting the design concepts and ensures that the project utilizes a variety of high-quality, durable materials to execute the design.
+The Specific Plan provides standards supporting the design concepts and ensures that the design uses a variety of high-quality, durable materials.